 Is League of Legends a dying game in terms of play rate and fanbase?

 League of Legends is surely not a dying game.
 It is in fact paving the way for the gaming industry and eSports to break out of its niche audience and into mainstream media.
+The league of Legends will touch the 130 million monthly player base in 2021.

 With its efforts in both the competitive arena and involving their content creators, League of Legend’s stats is through the roof compared to all the other games.